HGieselmann/HugoCreativeCoding/content/docs/02_Moving_Things.md

 Add examples here!

 Project 2 - Space Exploration
-This project is a little bit more advanced as it uses external models again and you will need to make use of “Parenting” in the hierarchy view.
+This project is a little more advanced as it uses external models again and you will need to make use of “Parenting” in the hierarchy view.
 Download the Assets here:
 Add Assets and results here!

-- learn parenting
+ - learn "parenting”
 - LowPoly Planets
 - Transform.Rotate
 - Transform.Rotate around